-Wraps and Slack: Vol. 2 Braintwister Combo Series Kendama Trick
+Wraps and Slack: Vol. 2 Braintwister Combo Series Yoyo Trick

 Learn the trick Wave Rider, as well as the elements of rolling, unrolling, and manual and slack unwraps, to incorporate into your own braintwister combos.